m3bwc/matte/README.md

       maxOldGenerationSizeMb: 64,
       maxYoungGenerationSizeMb: 16,
       codeRangeSizeMb: 4,
-    }
+    },
     timeout: 1000, // by default is 3000 ms
-    executable: './path/to/your/Worker-file', // by default used matte implimentation },
+    executable: './path/to/your/Worker-file', // by default used matte implementation },
   persistentContextFn: () => {
     this.GLOBAL_CONTEXT = 'MATTE IS';